Bangladesh and East India Tornadoes

 Tornados are not as common in northwest India and Pakistan, but there are a few documented cases.
 On March 17, 1978 a tornado killed 28 people in New Delhi.
 On March 10, 1975 10 people were killed near Ludhiana in extreme northwest India.
 On March 28, 2001 a tornado killed 3 people near Bhalwal, Pakistan.
 Azmat Hayat of the Pakistan Meteorological Department has provided an excellent synoptic overview of this event.
 Some of the data shown on the latter map were generously furnished by the Pakistan Meteorological Department free of charge.
 The 500mb chart for 00 UTC March 28, 2001, shows how the flow splits around the Tibetan Plateau.

-I have prepared surface and upper air charts for some of the catastrophic tornado events.
+I have prepared for some of the catastrophic tornado events.
 Unfortunately, upper air data is very sparse or non-existent across Iraq, Afghanistan, Pakistan for all years, and the former Soviet Union after 1990.
 Even though India has an extensive upper air network, the quality of the thermodynamic data is low compared to China or Saudi Arabia.
 More specifically, the geopotential heights are often off by 30-100m, making analysis very difficult.
 Thankfully the wind data over India is good quality.
 Iran has several upper air sites with decent thermodynamic data, but the wind data is usually missing.

 Bangladesh has quite a few surface synoptic observatories and one metar station(Kurmitola in the northern suburbs of Dhaka).
 The thermodynamic data is usually good.
 However, I have noticed inconsistencies in the wind data for these stations.
 Namely, the wind speeds in the synoptic observations seem to be too weak in many instances compared to the metar data at Kurmitola.
 Oftentimes, the wind speeds at Kurmitola are 2 to 3 times stronger than at the synoptic station in Dhaka, only a few miles away.
 For example on May 13, 1996, the windspeeds at Kurmitola varied from 16 to 22 kts in the afternoon, while Dhaka only reported 5 to 10 kt winds.